Benchmarking Web API Quality -- Revisited: Performance Findings

 In this section, we describe findings of analyzing the latency of web API requests both in 2015 and in 2018, with a focus on the comparison of these findings.
-The majority of our findings are reflected in Figure~\ref{fig:latency_comparison_boxplot}, which uses box plots to summarize HTTPS latencies per API and region, comparing results from 2015 (shown in gray) with those of 2018 (shown in red).
+The majority of our findings are reflected in Figure~\ref{fig:latency_comparison_boxplot}, which uses box plots to summarize HTTPS latencies per API and region, comparing results from 2015 (shown in gray) with those of 2018 (shown in red)\footnote{Please, note that the semantics of the whiskers have changed in comparison to~\cite{paper_bermbach_api_benchmarking}.
+Whiskers now denote the 5th and 95th percentiles which we find more intuitive; originally, we used the default of the Pandas library which is defined as follows: from the top of the box, a space of $1.5*(Q3-Q1)$ (with Q1 and Q3 being the 25th and 75th percentiles) is measured.
+The largest data point within this space is marked with the end of the whiskers, likewise for the lower whisker.}.
 We focus on HTTPS to enable comparison with our previous work~\cite{paper_bermbach_api_benchmarking}, and, again, as HTTPS is increasingly becoming the default transport protocol used in the web.
+Finally, HTTP results do not provide additional insights.

 \textbf{Finding \#1: Inter-Regional Differences.} Latency of requests to a single API generally varies significantly depending on the geographic location of the client.
 We reported this finding in previous work~\cite{paper_bermbach_api_benchmarking} and can confirm this for 2018 as well.
-This variance, which we call geofactor, is for a specific API best described by first calculating the mean latency per region $lat^{avg}_i, i\in\{regions\}$.
+This variance, which we call ``geofactor'', is for a specific API best described by first calculating the mean latency per region $lat^{avg}_i, i\in\{regions\}$.
 Then the geofactor is calculated as $max(lat^{avg}_i)/min(lat^{avg}_i)$.

 In 2015, API-7 had the lowest geofactor at 1.65; in 2018, this honor went to API-8 at 1.47.
 In both years, API-5 had the highest geofactor at 28 (2015) and 32 (2018) respectively.
 The average geofactor across all APIs increased from 9 in 2015 to 10.9 in 2018.